Skip to content

 • by

-JavaScript string are immutable objects means once a String object is assigned to String reference the object value cannot be changed.
+JavaScript strings are immutable objects means once a String object is assigned to a String reference the object value cannot be changed.

 You can’t change a character within a string with something like: